 - Pick up after you and throw your garbage in the library's recycling bin.

-- If you have moved furniture, put them in order before you leave.
+- If you have moved furniture, put them back and in order before you leave.

 - You may not bring hot food into the library, but coffee and snacks are allowed.

 - Pets are not generally allowed in the library, set aside service dogs who are very welcome.

 - KIB has a zero-tolerance policy against discrimination, sexism and racism; all library visitors and staff must be treated with respect.

 - The library's computers should only be used with good judgment.
 You may not browse websites that are sexually explicit or otherwise inappropriate.
 Don't view, send or download anything offensive.
 See Agreement for the utilization of IT resources.